Barbershop AI Voice Receptionist

 - n8n booking workflow

-All 300+ agents plus the full Ciela AI platform.
+The full Ciela AI platform: outbound, demos, pipeline, and Library browsing and provisioning.
 One client pays for the plan.
 Land two and you're profitable.

 - Omnichannel outreach campaigns